adamb/Sensr-utils/README.md

     ....

 To actually grab all these images, you'll have to cut and paste the output into a terminal and it will grab the images from S3 and store them into files names with the time and date that they were taken.
+Next step would be to add an option for the script to download the files directly, but for now this will work.

 ## Other ideas?